 Manufacturing and Engineering Jobs in DemandOver 200 companies are based on the Island operating in specialities ranging from seafood processing and packaging to aerospace engineering, including space.

 The Isle of Man boasts a diverse manufacturing, engineering and aerospace sector.
 Over 200 companies are based on the Island operating in specialities ranging from seafood processing and packaging to aerospace engineering, including space.
-The Isle of Man also has a growing reputation as a hub for clean energy innovation complete with the engineering career opportunity that brings.
-Currently, approximately 2500 of the Island's residents are employed in the manufacturing sector.
+The Isle of Man also has a growing reputation as a hub for clean energy innovation complete with the engineering career opportunity that it brings.
+Currently, approximately 2,000 of the Island's residents are employed in the manufacturing sector.

 The Island's manufacturing and engineering sector is split into three major sub-sectors: